 When someone says data can be stolen, they are referring to a Man in the Middle (MiTM) attack.
-MiTM attacks allow a bad guy to see what you’re doing on the same network, if the data is not encrypted (i.e., in plain text).
+MiTM attacks allow a bad guy to see what you’re doing on the same network if the data is not encrypted (i.e., in plain text).

 96% + of the information flowing on the web today is encrypted.
 You can also argue that 100% of large, legitimate, sites are also encrypted.
 If they are not, then you should really question doing any interactions with the site, especially if it’s an e-commerce site.

-A few years ago I wrote how HTTPS doesn’t secure websites, but what I didn’t talk to is how HTTPS does help improve the security for online users.
+A few years ago I wrote how HTTPS doesn’t secure websites, but what I didn’t talk about is how HTTPS does help improve the security for online users.
 I went on to write an article explaining how HTTPS actually works.